 Lyme disease is transmitted by deer ticks, and dogs with tick exposure should be vaccinated for Lyme disease.

 Bordetella or kennel cough is a contagious respiratory disease transmitted between dogs.
 Environments that carry the most risk include boarding facilities, dog day care facilities, grooming facilities, dog parks, or dog classes/activities such as obedience, agility, or fly ball.
 Exposure to other dogs in these environments warrants vaccination against Bordetella.
 If your dog’s lifestyle makes him or her at risk for any of these diseases, it is best to vaccinate.
-A series of 2 vaccines separated by 3-4 weeks is required initially, followed by annual revaccination.

 It is important to remember that no vaccination provides 100% protection to vaccinated animals.
 Regardless of your pet’s vaccination schedule, it is important to schedule a physical examination with your veterinarian every year.